maniospas/Mango/README.md

 ### Acknowledgements

-I want to give a big shout out to the RSyntaxTextArea project, which Mango uses as a robust syntax highlighter.
+A big shout out to a couple of project that Mango depends on.
+These provide robust and highly polished solutions:

+- [RSyntaxTextArea](https://bobbylight.github.io/RSyntaxTextArea/) is a syntax highlighter
+- [FlatLaf](https://www.formdev.com/flatlaf) offers many themes beyond Java's conventional ones

 ### Contributing